 The scenario predicts that the lower end of the Federal Government's target corridor for 2050, i.e. an 80% reduction in greenhouse gases compared to 1990 will already be reached by 2040.
-The energy sector will produce the largest share of greenhouse gas emissions (around 67%) and the transport sector will account for about 38% of energy-related emissions.
+The energy sector will produce the largest share of greenhouse gas emissions (around 70%) and the transport sector will account for about 23% of energy-related emissions.
 This can be attributed to the assumption in the GreenEe scenario that renewable fuels (PtL) will only be available late in the transformation process for this field of application and the ambitious market integration of electromobility cannot offset the emissions due to fossil fuel use (see Section 2.3).
 In the decade after 2040, the remaining fuel demand will be partially covered by fossil fuels until they are completely substituted by 2050.
 The relevance of emissions that are very difficult to avoid in agriculture will also become clear.

 Energy-related emissions will almost completely be avoided when the energy supply is fully converted to renewable combustibles for electricity generation, fuels (including demands by international aviation and maritime transport) and raw materials by 2050.
-By 2050, the complete transition to new process technologies will also be performed so that emissions in the industrial sector will be reduced to just those which are inevitable: around 28 % of total emissions at the destination.
-The largest remaining source of emissions b) The National Inventory Report 2016 v6 is the basis of the 1990 figures as opposed to the Climate Action Plan.
+By 2050, the complete transition to new process technologies will also be performed so that emissions in the industrial sector will be reduced to just those which are inevitable: around 35 %1 of total emissions at the destination.
+The largest remaining source of emissions will be agriculture accounting for nearly $55\%^2$ of total greenhouse gas emissions in 2050.